Anticipated work schedule for next week: July 25, 2014 to July 31, 2014

 N. Butler Street south of E. Johnson Street (long term closure)

-N. Hancock Street south of E. Johnson Street (long term closure)
+N. Franklin Street south of E. Johnson Street (Tuesday, July 29)

 N. Livingston Street south of E. Johnson Street (long term closure)